 Dry eye is a real medical condition & we have treatments:

-Depending upon which part of the tear film is a problem, we can prescribe the correct plan to fix the trouble.
-In many cases, the use of the correct artificial tear will solve the dryness; there are many different types of tears, to address different aspects of dry eyes.
+Depending upon which part of the tear film is a problem, we can prescribe the correct dry eye treatment plan to fix the trouble.
+In many cases, the use of the proper artificial tear will solve the dryness; there are many different types of tears, to address different aspects of dry eyes.
 Dr. Tanchel can examine your eyes and determine which tear is best for you.
 There are also prescription medications which can help your body create more tears, and lessen the symptoms of discomfort and blurry vision.
 There are many factors which indicate which dry eye treatments are best for you.

 Just like your skin gets dryer as you get older due to less production of oil, your eyes can get dry as well.
 There is a lipid for fat layer at the surface of the tear film, which is necessary to decrease evaporation of the tears.
 It is produced by oil glands called meibomian glands in the lids.
 For some patients, procedures to increase the lipid layer of the tear film are helpful.
 These procedures include light treatments, heat treatments and others.
 We offer a dry eye laser-light treatment which is very effective to correct dry eyes; it’s called IPL (Intense Pulsed Light).
 Dr. Tanchel has been using the IPL treatment to treat dry eyes for many years with excellent results.
 We can see if you’re a good candidate for that treatment during a consultation.
 It is a very fast, painless procedure.